allmonday/resolver-vs-graphql/README-en.md

 Data can also be assembled layer by layer through resolve methods and DataLoader.

-Put simply, by defining Pydantic classes and providing a root data entry, the interface can precisely meet the front - end's requirements for view data.
+Put simply, by defining Pydantic classes and providing a root data entry, the interface can precisely meet the frontend's requirements for view data.

 It can act as a BFF layer, and compared with traditional BFF tools, it is more innovative in the process of constructing view data - it introduces a "post - processing" method for each layer of nodes, making many summary calculations that originally required traversal and expansion much easier.

 The specific details will be explained in the subsequent comparison.

-For more features of `pydantic - resolve`, please refer to [https://github.com/allmonday/pydantic - resolve](https://github.com/allmonday/pydantic - resolve).
+For more features of `pydantic - resolve`, please refer to [https://github.com/allmonday/pydantic-resolve](https://github.com/allmonday/pydantic-resolve).

 ## Starting the Project